playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 sidebar_position: 1
 ---

 In the MR context, immersion is achieved by visual and logical interaction of virtual objects with the real world.
-This is achieved by many techniques including Depth Occlusion, particles interacting with the world, 3D scanning, and more.
+This is achieved by many techniques including Depth Occlusion, particles interacting with the world, 3D scanning and more.

 Depth sensing - provides access to depth estimation of real-world objects in real-time.
 Underlying systems might have different methods of estimations such as Lidar hardware or Computer Vision, which provide various levels of quality and reliability.